Motor City Machine Guns

-Originally forming a team in Pro Wrestling Zero1 in 2006, Shelly and Sabin have worked together on and off ever since.
+The Motor City Machine Guns are an American professional wrestling tag team consisting of Alex Shelley and Chris Sabin.
+They are signed to WWE, where they perform on the SmackDown brand.
+They are best known for their tenure in Total Nonstop Action Wrestling (TNA).
+The team name is a play on "Motor City", a nickname for the two's hometown of Detroit.

+Originally forming a team in Pro Wrestling Zero1 in 2006, Shelley and Sabin started teaming up more frequently later that year in TNA until Shelley left TNA in 2012.
+During this first run, they won the TNA World Tag Team Championship once as well as New Japan Pro Wrestling (NJPW)'s IWGP Junior Heavyweight Tag Team Championship.
+The two reformed Motor City Machine Guns in 2016 in Ring of Honor, where they won the ROH World Tag Team Championship, until Shelley retired from wrestling in 2018.

+In 2020, the Motor City Machine Guns made their return to pro wrestling, working with several promotions including TNA and NJPW (where they won the Strong Openweight Tag Team Championship).
+In 2024, they signed with WWE, where they quickly won the WWE Tag Team Championship.
+With this win, they became the first tag team to win championships in WWE, TNA, ROH, and NJPW.
+The team also was named as the Tag Team of the Year in 2010 by both Pro Wrestling Illustrated and The Baltimore Sun.

 History

 Origins

 Shelley and Sabin first started teaming in Pro Wrestling Zero1-Max in 2006, winning the Zero-1 Max International Lightweight Tag Team Championship from Minoru Fujita and Ikuto Hidaka on August 25.
 They held the title for almost two years before dropping them back to Fujita and his new partner Takuya Sugawara.
 In the United States, the pair had short runs in the independent promotions Pro Wrestling Guerrilla and Ring of Honor under the names Motor City Machine Guns and Murder City Machine Guns, respectively.
 The team's work for other companies eventually ended when their main employer, Total Nonstop Action Wrestling (TNA), requested their wrestlers stop taking bookings with certain independent promotions.